 Your LTD benefit won't be offset for any SSDI cost-of-living adjustments.
 If you're approved for SSDI retroactively and receive a lump-sum SSDI award, you're required to submit any overpayment of benefits to MetLife.
-Any other income you receive while you're receiving LTD benefits may be used to offset your LTD benefit as described in the LTD contract between MetLife and Citi.
+Any other income you receive while you're receiving LTD benefits may be used to offset your LTD benefit as described in the LTD insurance certificate at Citi Benefits Online.
 This is not applicable to Individual Disability Insurance Plans (IDIs).